Written By: Brittney Phillips | March 16, 2022

 The best way to determine the right bullet-resistant glazing for your unique security needs and goals is by getting a professional threat assessment done for your property.

-During a threat assessment, a security professional looks at all your building’s existing security measures, identify weaknesses, and makes recommendations for how to improve security based on the perceived and actual threat levels you and your property face.
+During a threat assessment, a security professional looks at all your building’s existing security measures, identifies weaknesses, and makes recommendations for how to improve security based on the perceived and actual threat levels you and your property face.

 If you don’t think ballistic-grade protection is necessary for your facility, but you still want to protect against forced entry, burglary, and other threats, we also offer containment-grade (non-ballistic) security glazing.